 Complications should be recorded for at least 90 d post-surgery, as should re-admissions in that period.
-Between 30 and 90 d postoperatively the number of complications rises by 11.6%[17].
+Between 30 and 90 d postoperatively, the number of complications rises by 11.6%[17].
 The recording of complications that occur outside the hospital environment is a more difficult issue.
-These complications are less serious, but it is important to evaluate them (for example, complications after less complex procedures such as cholecystectomy).
+These complications are less serious, but it is important to evaluate them (e.g., complications after less complex procedures such as cholecystectomy).
 This problem could be minimized by the use of an electronic medical recording system that incorporates the care carried out outside the hospital.

 It is essential to report complications as they occur, or at least when evidence of the event becomes available.
 The event should be recorded in the patient progress notes or in specially designed forms in which the complication and the treatment are reported in writing and the CDC.
 Consultation of nurses' notes is also fundamental.